ctcolwyn/colwyn.net/content/_index.md

 homepage: true
 ---

 This is the website of <span class="force-normal-text">**C.T.
 Colwyn**.
-I am a writer and programmer, and this website is designed to house my digital presence.
+I am a writer and programmer, and this website is designed to house my digital presence.</span>

 The website is aesthetically minimal, and lacking in content as of now.
 It takes heavy design inspiration from [Gwern's website](https://gwern.net/), partly because his inspiring corpus best speaks for itself in such a setting, and partly because it is akin to what I would likely design myself in a vacuum.
 Despite the aesthetic similarity, I only borrowed around 5% of Gwern's CSS (but that's neither here nor there).